Whether you’re looking to challenge yourself physically or mentally, individually or as a team, Caving offers a multitude of opportunities to grow.

 Generally speaking, fitness is more of a concern than size.
 However, all participants must wear a safety harness which has a maximum waist size of 46" (116 cm) and a maximum leg size of 33" (84 cm).
 If you have any concerns about size please don't hesitate to contact us.

-You will need to bring good footwear, warm clothing, a camera (optional) and if you have any dietary restrictions, please bring a snack that you know works for you.
+You will need to bring good footwear, warm clothing, a water bottle and a durable snack to keep your energy up in the cave.
+Cave friendly snacks are pocket-sized, are edible even if squished (you will probably sit on your snack at least once!) and include energy bars, candy bars, fruit leathers etc. Please avoid snacks that will potentially leave a mess in the cave like nuts and fruit.
 Also, if you will require medication during the tour it is a good idea to bring 2x what you would expect to use, just in case.

 The cave is 5 degrees celsius, so warm clothing is recommended.
 Imagine what you would wear if you had to spend a few hours in a refrigerator.
 We recommend long pants, long sleeves, a warm sweater, hoodie or jacket.
 Synthetic fabrics are best as they will keep you warm even if you get wet.